gchowell/SubEpiPredict-Toolbox/README.md

 # ensemble_n-subepidemic_framework
-A Matlab toolbox for fitting and forecasting epidemic trajectories using the ensemble n-subepidemic framework
+A MATLAB toolbox for fitting and forecasting epidemic trajectories using the ensemble n-subepidemic framework

 <p> It carries out the following tasks: </p>
 <ul>